RomelTorres/alpha_vantage/README.md

 ## News

 * From version 3.0.0 onwards, all options, commodities, and economic indicators are supported, as well as various additional features in alpha intelligence and fundamental data.
 All sector performance, extended intraday, and the FCAS crypto rating have been deprecated.
 Support for the month parameter for technical indicators and entitlement, as necessary, have also been added.
+This release is also friendly for porting from [IEX Cloud](https://iexcloud.org/), which was shut down in 2024.
 * From version 2.3.0 onwards, fundamentals data and extended intraday is supported.
 * From version 2.2.0 onwards, asyncio support now provided.
 See below for more information.
 * From version 2.1.3 onwards, [rapidAPI](https://rapidapi.com/alphavantage/api/alpha-vantage/) key integration is now available.